Home Knowledge Hub Blogs & Insights Recruitment & Retention Recruitment and retention challenges persist in the third sector

 Here we will explore these trends in a bit more detail and take a look at the different ways in which employers are trying to combat the issues faced.

-Retention Challenges in the Third Sector
+Retention challenges in the Third Sector

 An increasing number of respondents have said that retention is an issue amongst third sector employers, with 67 per cent flagging that they anticipate retention issues in the next 12 months (compared to 60 per cent experiencing difficulties over the last 12 months).

-Recruitment Challenges in the Third Sector
+Recruitment challenges in the Third Sector

 Recruitment tells a slightly more positive story; whilst 65 per cent report having experienced difficulties in the last 12 months, only 50 per cent anticipate recruitment difficulties over the next 12 months.
 Employers are more evenly balanced as to what the next 12 months holds, which may in part be driven by the political turbulence that currently prevails with a leadership contest underway and a continuing lack of definitive detail around what Brexit will mean in practice.